byuitechops/audit-early-documentation/only-one-person-with-teacher-role/only-one-person-with-teacher-role-pc.md

 <!-- What counts as pass/fail/warn? -->
 - Pass: If there is only one user with teacher role.

-- Fail: If there are no teachers or there are multiple teachers.
+- Fail: If there are no teachers

+- Fail: If there are multiple teachers

-- Fail: The message will populate with how many teachers there were.
+The message will populate with how many teachers there were.

 ### Input Requirements
 #### Source of Inputs